 I have been crafting since I could hold a paintbrush.
-I love to find ways to repurpose things.
-Most of my hubs are on this subject.
+I love to repurpose random things.
+Most of my arts and craft hubs are on this subject.

 Eight Crafts from One Tissue Box

 I love the craft store.
 I could spend hours in it and I always buy something whether I need it or not.
 I am pulled into all that color and shape and the crafting possibilities.
 The minute I walk out of the store I feel the sticker shock hit.
 Craft supplies are expensive!
 Goodness me!

 So I welcome the moments when my fingers won’t release the empty tissue box hovering over the recycling bin.
 I’ve deconstructed a square tissue box and tried to make as many craft items out of the box as I could.
 Here are eight ideas that popped into my head as I deconstructed the box.
 I created all of these in just over an hour.

 In the end, I produced all of the below from one dollar store square tissue box:

 - 1 Flat Pen